 A Property ISA tracks house price movements and returns are boosted by rental income.
 These are paid tax-free, given your investment is held within an ISA wrapper.

 But remember that past performance of the housing market isn’t a guide to the future.
-Unlike with a Cash ISA, with all investing your capital is at risk.
 Before investing, do your research, and make sure you’re comfortable with the risk involved.
 Tax rules apply and may be subject to change in future.

 If your investments do not perform as expected, you aren’t covered by the Financial Services Compensation Scheme (FSCS).
 However, you are protected up to £50,000 if an investment firm fails.